Select from the following:

 Jennifer Tee and Julie Brunett advise students in the General, LPM, and MD/MPH tracks.
 Students in these tracks should send advising questions to email@example.com.
 Krista Clouser advises students in the HME track.
 Staff advisers make sure students satisfy degree requirements and can answer questions about policies and procedures in the Department, School of Public Health, and the University.
 They will also share resources on campus for various needs like writing assistance, tutoring, counseling, etc. Advising appointments should be made in advance, however, quick questions can often be answered without an appointment.

-Students not already residing in Seattle are strongly encouraged to arrive by mid September in order to find housing and get settled.
+Orientation events will take place September 20-21 and 24-25, 2018.
+Once specific events have been planned this page will be updated.
+Students not already residing in Seattle are strongly encouraged to arrive by mid-September in order to find housing and get settled.

 The School of Public Health requires MPH students to show documentation of protection against a number of vaccine-preventable diseases as well as screening for tuberculosis.
 The Health Sciences Immunization Program (HSIP) manages and tracks student immunization status.
 International students are encouraged to complete as many immunizations (with documentation - see below) as possible in their home country as this will likely be less expensive.